-If any provision of this Proclamation is rendered or declared illegal for any reason, or shall be invalid or unenforceable, such provision shall be modified or deleted, and the remainder of this Proclamation and the application of such
+If any provision of this Proclamation is rendered or declared illegal for any reason, or shall be invalid or unenforceable, such provision shall be modified or deleted, and the remainder of this Proclamation and the application of such provision to other persons or circumstances shall not be affected thereby but shall be enforced to the greatest extent permitted by applicable law.

-I FURTHER DECLARE that the disaster emergency relief period shall commence immediately and continue through December 10, 2021, unless terminated or superseded by separate proclamation, whichever shall occur first.
+I FURTHER DECLARE that the disaster emergency relief period shall commence immediately and continue through March 7, 2022, unless terminated or superseded by separate proclamation, whichever shall occur first.

-Done at the State Capitol, this 6th day of December, 2021.
+Done at the State Capitol, this 6th day of January, 2022.